A smile can transform a miserable person into a beacon of joy.

 Selling is many things, and your personal description of what selling is doesn’t really matter if you don’t have RAPPORT.

 So yes, of course a sale can happen without rapport.
 But it’s far less likely.
-And almost guarantees that it will not happen again.
+And it almost guarantees that it will not happen again.
 I don’t know about you, but I’ve gone out of my way to purchase from someone across town because I didn’t like a closer option.

 Getting back to rapport…

 Rapport is many things, and nearly impossible to truly describe.